prakashgithubnew/corejavadesignpattern/SOLID/Readme.md

 **Liskov’s Substitution Principle (LSP)**
 -----------------------------------------
-This principle states that “Derived or child classes must be substitutable for their base or parent classes”.
-In other words, if class A is a subtype of class B, then we should be able to replace B with A without interrupting the behavior of the program.
+This principle states that objects of a superclass should be able to be replaced with objects of a subclass without affecting the correctness of the program